jundalisay/spblist/content/en/research/einstein/relativity/section-15.md

 - considerably reduced the number of independent hypotheses which form the basis of theory
   - This is much more important

-> *Superphysics Note: We argue that relativity, through Einstein's field equations, actually made Physics unecessarily complicated
+{{< n n="We argue that relativity, through Einstein's field equations, actually made Physics unecessarily complicated" >}}